DanielGausi/Nemp/readme.md

 * Nemp can search online for missing cover art
 * Nemp can search for lyrics
 * Nemp can playback a second track on a second sound card (without disturbing the main playback)
 * Nemp can shut down the computer after some time.
-This includes lowering the output volume during the last 30 seconds, so you won't wake up again due o a sudden change in the volume
+This includes lowering the output volume during the last 30 seconds, so you won't wake up again due to a sudden change in the volume
 * Nemp can play a birthday song at midnight automatically
 * You can customize the look of Nemp by the integrated skin system
 * You can create random playlist based on genres and other tags